What is Mindfulness?

 Mindfulness could be a helpful tool in your wellness toolbox.
 There are several ways to cultivate this practice.

-3 ways to practice mindfulness:
+How to practice mindfulness:

-~Take time to savor positive moments and sensations.
 Even when we are doing something that we love, such as going on vacation, negative thoughts might distract us from the experience.
 How often have thoughts about about family issues, returning to work, or anticipating the end of a positive experience clouded your time off?